johnmcfarlane/papers/c++/error-handling.md

 Even when it is possible, it is rarely worthwhile taking this risk.

 ## C++ API Author Strategies

+We will briefly explore some ways to design our C++ API Contracts so they are set up for success.

 ### The Pit of False Security